iimxinyi/Inference-Sharing/README.md

 Calculate the CLIP score to evaluated the image quality.

-## 6 Explanation of our Results
+## 6 Explanation of Our Results

-All propmpts are listed in `Prompts.xlsx`
+All propmpts are listed in `Prompts.xlsx`.

+Our generated image is available in:

+OneDrive:

+Baidu Netdisk:

+x_y_z_original/sharing.png

+x: Original prompt index

+y: New prompt index

+z: The number of sharing inference steps

+original: The original image with the prompt unchanged.

+sharing: The new image with the prompt changed.